-The Capital Health Radiaton Oncology, part of the Center for Oncology, provides many options for radiotherapy and stereotactic radiosurgery with greater convenience and efficiency as well as fewer side effect.
+Capital Health Radiation Oncology, part of the Cancer Center, provides many options for radiotherapy and stereotactic radiosurgery with greater convenience and efficiency as well as fewer side effects.
 Combining technologies such as the TrueBeamTM Linear Accelerator and CyberKnife® Robotic Radiosurgery System, Capital Health is proud to be one of only a few hospitals in the country to have two of the most advanced radiation devices under one roof to provide the most efficient treatment plans for patients.

 TrueBeam Linear Accelerator

 Capital Health Cancer Center was the first hospital in the region to offer the TrueBeam Linear Accelerator.
 TrueBeam is the latest, state-of-the-art linear accelerator available and it provides a unique approach to cancer treatment.
 It gives our physicians and multidisciplinary teams the ability to manage challenging cancers with unparalleled ease and precision anywhere in the body, including the lung, liver, prostate, abdomen, pelvis, breast, head and neck.
 TrueBeam rotates around the patient to deliver a prescribed radiation dose from nearly any angle.
 It can perform traditional 3-D conformal radiation therapy, intensity modulated radiation therapy (IMRT), RapidArc® radiotherapy, and stereotactic radiosurgery.

 Capital Health physicians are licensed to offer a new FDA-approved treatment to patients with colorectal cancer that has metastasized to the liver.
 The treatment uses small beads containing radiation that are injected directly into the tumor.
 SIR-Spheres® microspheres are a medical device used in Selective Internal Radiation Therapy (SIRT).
 By directing high doses of radiation precisely into the tumor, healthy liver tissue can be preserved.